This tutorial shows you about tar command, extract, and compress with example commands.

 Tar command in UNIX:-

-Tar command in unix:-Tar command is abbreviated as tape archive.tar is one of the most popular zipped/achive command in unix like zip in windows to compress the files and store all the files into single file tar.gz.
+Tar command is abbreviated as tape archive.tar is one of the most popular zipped/achieve commands in Unix like zipping in windows to compress the files and store all the files into a single file tar.gz.

-Top 10 gzip examples in linux,unix for gzip usage.
+I have also blogged about Top 10 gzip examples in Linux,unix for gzip usage.

-1.Creating archive tar.gz for a folder or tar the files:-
+- How to create an archive tar.gz for a folder or tar the files

 v- print the list of the files shown in stdout

-f- with this option, archive name are specified with in command
+f- with this option, the archive name is specified within the command

 X option means unzip the contents of this archive

-Remaing options are same as like in #1
+The remaining options are the same as in

 tar tvf filename.tar.gz

-Disadvantage is single file can not be extracted from the zipped or archived file
+The advantages of tar are it will take a backup of your files The disadvantage is a single file cannot be extracted from the zipped or archived file

-Extract or unzip archive with gunzip, tar command:-
+Extract or unzip the archive with gunzip, tar command:-

-With this both commands, we can used to unzip the tar.gz or .gz files.’
+With this both commands, we can be used to unzip the tar.gz or .gz files.’

-To unzip tar.gz file, there are two steps involved.
-First unzip .tar.gz into tar file in the following command and then use tar command
+To unzip the tar.gz file, there are two steps involved.
+First, unzip .tar.gz into the tar file in the following command, and then use the tar command

 gunzip filename.tar.gz tar –xzf filename.tar

-filename.tar is created with the first command, this is passed to tar command extract the files in the tar.
+filename.tar is created with the first command, this is passed to the tar command to extract the files in the tar.

-Hope you got basic start for tar,gunzip with examples.
+Hope you got the basic start for tar, and gunzip with examples.